Sea otter: Description

-The sea otter presents an insight into the evolutionary process of the mammalian invasion of the aquatic environment, which has occurred numerous times over the course of mammalian evolution.
-Having only returned to the sea about 3 million years ago, sea otters represent a snapshot at the earliest point of the transition from fur to blubber.
-In sea otters, fur is still advantageous, given their small nature and division of lifetime between the aquatic and terrestrial environments.
-However, as sea otters evolve and adapt to spending more and more of their lifetimes in the sea, the convergent evolution of blubber suggests that the reliance on fur for insulation would be replaced by a dependency on blubber.
-This is particularly true due to the diving nature of the sea otter; as dives become lengthier and deeper, the air layer's ability to retain heat or buoyancy decreases, while blubber remains efficient at both of those functions.
-Blubber can also additionally serve as an energy source for deep dives, which would most likely prove advantageous over fur in the evolutionary future of sea otters.

 The sea otter propels itself underwater by moving the rear end of its body, including its tail and hind feet, up and down, and is capable of speeds of up to 9 km/h.
 When underwater, its body is long and streamlined, with the short forelimbs pressed closely against the chest.
 When at the surface, it usually floats on its back and moves by sculling its feet and tail from side to side.
 At rest, all four limbs can be folded onto the torso to conserve heat, whereas on particularly hot days, the hind feet may be held underwater for cooling.
 The sea otter's body is highly buoyant because of its large lung capacity – about 2.5 times greater than that of similar-sized land mammals – and the air trapped in its fur.
 The sea otter walks with a clumsy, rolling gait on land, and can run in a bounding motion.

 Long, highly sensitive whiskers and front paws help the sea otter find prey by touch when waters are dark or murky.
 Researchers have noted when they approach in plain view, sea otters react more rapidly when the wind is blowing towards the animals, indicating the sense of smell is more important than sight as a warning sense.
 Other observations indicate the sea otter's sense of sight is useful above and below the water, although not as good as that of seals.
 Its hearing is neither particularly acute nor poor.